tonio-py/alx-system_engineering-devops/0x00-shell_basics/README.md

 4 -> Thsi sicript list files in the long format and also shows hidden files 5-> This script list files with digits onlyy
 6-> Script to create the first directory
+7-> I am really breaking down , creating a script to move the file